AtomicLoans/atomicloans-eth-contracts/README.md

-   bidder              address current bidder borrower            address borrower borrowerSigs        borrower refundable and seizable signatures hasSecs             2 of 3 secrets from bor, lend, and agent are correct lender              address lender lenderSigs          lender refundable and seizable signatures next                get the last auction id by loan
+   bidder              address current bidder borrower            address borrower borrowerSigs        borrower refundable and seizable signatures hasSecrets          2 of 3 secrets from bor, lend, and agent are correct lender              address lender lenderSigs          lender refundable and seizable signatures next                get the last auction id by loan